kushaldas/lym/docs/random.md

 ## Random things

-I am yet to figure out where to put these information, that is why they are in the random chapter.
-These will be moved to different chapters in future.
+I have yet to figure out where to put this information, which is why they are here, in the random chapter.
+These will be moved to different chapters in the future.

 ```eval_rst
 .. index:: w